RenderKit/embree/README.md

 -----------

 This tutorial demonstrates how to use the `FIND_PACKAGE` CMake feature to use an installed Embree.
-Under Linux and Mac OS X the tutorial finds the Embree installation automatically, under Windows the `embree_DIR` CMake variable has to be set to the following folder of the Embree
+Under Linux and macOS the tutorial finds the Embree installation automatically, under Windows the `embree_DIR` CMake variable must be set to the following folder of the Embree
 installation: `C:\Program Files\Intel\Embree3`.

 [Embree API]: #embree-api